4js-mikefolcher/BDLJsonPathHelper/README.md

 **See the example.4gl in the repo for a full example**

 ### References
-Make sure you review the JsonPath documentation full to understand all the predicates that are supported \
+Make sure you review the JsonPath documentation in order to fully to understand all the \
-in the JsonPath.
+predicates that are supported in the JsonPath.

 https://github.com/json-path/JsonPath